hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2643

-to how many towns did I give respite when they were wrongdoers, then I seized them.
+How many towns did I give respite when they were wrongdoers, then I seized them.
 And to Me is the final return.

 # 2644